jvillenap/CMS-Secured-by-Blockchain/4-bucket/README.md

 ---

-First we need to have a bucket that represents where we will be storing our objects.
-From the OCI Console, navigate to ***Storage → Buckets***.
-Create a Bucket that you will be using for storage of files.
-For simplicity this Bucket is marked as Public, so that it doesnt require authentication, but you could achieve the same with Private visibility buckets as well.
+First we need to create a bucket where our objects will be stored.
+To do it, from the OCI Console, navigate to ***Storage → Buckets***.
+For simplicity it can be createdas Public, so that it doesn't require authentication, but you could achieve the same with Private visibility buckets as well.

 ![](./images/oci-bucket-01.png)